Bridge to High School Data Exchange

 - Aug.
 11, 2017: Qlik updated to reflect current enrollment along with aforementioned individual student data

-- Late Jan./Early Feb.
-2018: Schools submit via a secured site mid-year math and English grades for all first-time 9th graders, to be distributed back to relevant participating middle schools
+- Feb.
+16, 2018: Schools submit via a secured site mid-year math and English grades for all first-time 9th graders, to be distributed back to relevant participating middle schools

 PARTICIPATING MIDDLE SCHOOLS: